Five Consumer Trends Impacting Future Business Growth

 2. Home Sweet Home: A Safe Haven Where Everything Happens

-For example, many have found a piece of mind in the kitchen and picked up home-cooking during the crisis.
-McCormick, a food company that manufactures spices and condiments, is seeing double-digit YoY increase for its products in China, even after quarantine restrictions have been eased, indicating cooking at home is here to stay.
+For example, many have found peace of mind in the kitchen and picked up home-cooking during the crisis.
+McCormick, a food company that manufactures spices and condiments, is seeing a double-digit YoY increase for its products in China, even after quarantine restrictions have been eased, indicating cooking at home is here to stay.

 3. ‘New’ New Retail: A Reshuffled Game of Online and Offline Retail

-The food delivery industry has also found new and improved ways to provide their services to the mass.
-Across Asia, services such as KFC, McDonald’s and Meituan (美团) offer a completely contactless order journey and assures high safety and hygiene standards at the same time.
+The food delivery industry has also found new and improved ways to provide its services to the mass.
+Across Asia, services such as KFC, McDonald’s and Meituan (美团) offer a completely contactless order journey and assure high safety and hygiene standards at the same time.
 Traditional retailers will have to rethink their experiences and the customer journey to deliver on the same guarantees.

 4. Health is the New Wealth: A Renewed Focus on Self-care